The project is expected to reduce 319 tonnes of CO2 each year, and help towards our goal of becoming carbon neutral by 2030.

 Please see below for site map.

-The map shows two areas which have been outlined.
-The area outlined in red is the drill site.
-Opposite the drill site is the where the compound will be set up, which is outlined in purple.
+The map shows two areas which have been outlined in red.
+The drill site is on the left and the site compound is on the right.

 The access gates to the sites are outlined in blue.
 There are 2 gates for the drill site and one for the site compound.